Tributes pour in for 'humble and smiling' Tirop

-Agnes Tirop: 'She was humble, focussed and smiling'
+Kenya's Agnes Tirop: 'She was humble, focussed and smiling'

 Last updated on .From the section Sport Africa